arseniqum/edge-of-stochastic-stability/README.md

 Use `visualization/template.ipynb` for visualizing runs.
 This notebook should be extended for more concrete plots.
 One can either specify the wandb ids to plot (can be taken e.g. from the run's url in the web interface), or pull all the runs from one tag (convenient for sweeps, see below)

 ## Varying hyperparameters
-- Refer to the following in the Appendix: Default Hyperparameters and
+- Refer to the following in the Appendix: Default Hyperparameters and On Initialization of NNs
 - You can start with changing the learning rate/step size: notice how the 2/η threshold moves
 - Changing batch size: notice how the level of stabilization of lambda_max changes (the bigger the batch size, the higher the level)
 - If you set learning rate as too low (relative to the "difficulty" of the problem), you might not enter EoSS regime.
 That is, you are going to converge before progressive sharpening brings you to regime of instability, and batch sharpness stabilizes below 2/η.